Lockdown: Delhi police received over 1,000 calls in 24 hrs seeking help

-The Delhi Police received over 1,000 calls on their helpline number within a period of 24 hours till Wednesday after seeking assistance in resolving issues being faced by people due to the lockdown, officials said on Wednesday.
-Delhi Police received 1,053 calls from Tuesday 2 pm to Wednesday 2 pm, out of which 160 where related to areas outside the national capital and those have been referred to the respective state police, they said
+The Delhi Police received over 1,000 calls on their helpline number within a period of 24 hours till Thursday, seeking assistance in resolving issues being faced by people due to the lockdown, officials said on Thursday.
+A total of 1,038 calls were received from Wednesday 2 pm to Thursday 2 pm, out of which 177 were related to areas outside the national capital and those have been referred to the respective state police, they said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)